 If this is a streamlining increment, then the rider should first get a tight fitting Lycra jersey and shoe covers.

 The other excuses are just that.
 Bicycle athletes shave for the same reason body builders and women do it.
-Shaving exposes the sculptured lines of muscle definition (defo) or the absence of it for some women and some of the best legs are on bikies.
-Not only that, embrocation, (oiling up with exotic smelling greases or oils is the same as in body building and weight lifting), it emphasizes defo.
+Shaving exposes the sculptured lines of muscle definition (defo) or the absence of it for some women, and some of the best legs are on bikies.
+Not only that, embrocation, (oiling up with exotic smelling greases or oils, the same as in body building and weight lifting) emphasizes defo.
 If the soigneur tells the rider that this will improve performance, he'll accept that gladly.